-Three Year Development Plan and Glacier Phase VII Budget Approval
+Three Year Development Plan and Budget

-On February 4, 2014, the Corporation announced a three year development plan through to 2017 endorsed by the Board and approval of the Glacier Phase VII Capital and Operating Budget for the 12 months ending March 31, 2015.
-The Corporation's development plan targets doubling production at Glacier to 245 mmcfe/d (40,800 boe/d) in 2017 including the extraction of natural gas liquids.
+On February 4, 2014, the Corporation announced a three year development plan through to 2017 endorsed by the Board and approval of the Glacier Capital and Operating Budget for the 12 months ending March 31, 2015.
+The Corporation's development plan targeted doubling production at Glacier to 245 MMcfe/d (40,800 boe/d) in 2017 including the extraction of natural gas liquids.
 Based on well results and cost performance, Advantage expected this plan to be completed within its existing Credit Facilities with total capital expenditures during each 12 month development period to be between \$210 million to \$270 million with the drilling of approximately 33 wells per 12 month period.
-The Board approved the Phase VII Glacier capital budget targets to increase current production to approximately 183 mmcfe/d in the second quarter of 2015 including approximately 900 bbls/d of natural gas liquids from an initial 25 mmcf/d development in the Middle Montney.
+The Board approved the Glacier capital budget targets to increase current production to approximately 183 MMcfe/d in the second quarter of 2015 including approximately 900 bbls/d of natural gas liquids from an initial 25 MMcf/d development in the Middle Montney.
 Facility expenditures include additional compression, acid gas compression, and power generation.
 A shallow cut liquids extraction process capable of accommodating future liquids rich gas production growth will be installed at Advantage's current Glacier Gas Plant.
 Management of Advantage believes significant growth potential exists beyond 2017 supported by the quality and size of Advantage's Montney resource and availability of future pipeline transportation capacity.